vpenades/DynamicMenus/README.md

 #### using MenuBuilder

-Implementing all the interfaces can be painful, so I aso included predefined ModelViews, and a model builder that simplifies dynamic context menu creation
+Implementing all the interfaces can be painful, so I aso included predefined interface implementations, and a model builder that simplifies dynamic context menu creation

 Example: